 As noted in Section 8, the transmission capacity between Nova Scotia and New Brunswick is limited to the long term firm transmission reservation associated with the Maritime Link, including the transmission capacity necessary to deliver reserve to NB Power under the Interconnection Agreement.
 There is some incremental capacity available, but not enough to support this NRIS application at the locations identified.
-The Nova Scotia Power 10 Year System Outlook is posted on the NS-NB and notes "the timing and configuration of an expansion to the provincial intertie has yet to be determined".
+The Nova Scotia Power 10 Year System Outlook is posted on the NSPI OASIS.
+Section 9.5 of that report discusses the characteristics of the NS-NB and notes "the timing and configuration of an expansion to the provincial intertie has yet to be determined".